www-splitcells-net/net.splitcells.network/README.md

 The author of the software use this project as a dependency for their own private code.
 So there is at least an interest, to keep breaking changes to a minimum.
+On the other hand, the API is not polished, so there will be breaking changes to the API.

 Absolute backward compatibility creates a maintenance burden and if any kind of backward compatibility is required it may be best to just contact this